annskr/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repositary is for projects created in IBM Watson Studio
+This repositary is for final project created in IBM Watson Studio